erasmus-without-paper/ewp-specs-api-omobility-las/README.md

 Summary
 -------

-**Note: This API is being updated in order to ensure compatibility with the OLA.
+**NOTE: This API is being updated in order to ensure compatibility with the OLA.
-Until a stable version is available developers are advised to not implement the current API version.**
+Until a stable version is available, developers are advised to not implement the current API version.**

 This document describes the **Outgoing Mobility Learning Agreements API**.